What Diet Is Recommended After Gastric Bypass Surgery?

-The post gastric bypass diet can help you recover, meet the needs of your new smaller stomach, and supports your weight-loss goals.
+The post gastric bypass diet can help you recover, meet your new smaller stomach's needs, and support your weight-loss goals.
 Remember that if you return to unhealthy eating habits after weight-loss surgery, you may not lose all of your excess weight, or you may regain any weight that you do lose.

 Medically Supervised Weight Loss at Cedars-Sinai Marina del Rey Hospital

-When considering gastric bypass, it's important to understand that eating habits must change after surgery in order to lose weight and maintain results.
+When considering gastric bypass, it's important to understand that eating habits must change after surgery to lose weight and maintain results.

 At Cedars-Sinai Marina del Rey Hospital, we help patients through their weight loss journey by educating them about the ideal long-term diet after gastric bypass.

-Our medical specialists work with each patient to create a personalized experience, ensure that surgery is the best option, implement necessary lifestyle changes, and help patients reach their weight-loss goals.
+Our medical specialists work with each patient to create a personalized experience, ensure that surgery is the best option for their particular case, implement necessary lifestyle changes, and help patients reach their weight loss goals.

-For more tips about the ideal long-term diet after gastric bypass surgery, or for more information about the procedure itself, please schedule a consultation.
+For more tips about the ideal long-term diet after gastric bypass surgery or more information about the procedure itself, please schedule a consultation.